Reshaping our communities through catalytic placemaking campaigns naturally addresses the root causes of the global environmental crisis

 Throughout the world, outdoor cafes and displays draw more people walking, watching, socializing, supporting local community life, and adding to the financial well-being of local businesses, all of which place power back in the hands of local residents.
 Retail, restaurants and cafes are migrating outside, creating an architecture of "outdoor rooms" to engage passerby to stop and stay awhile.
-Note how in the examples below these streets exclusively accommodate pedestrians, which as we’ve described is one of the number one ways to connect placemaking to positive climate action.
+Note how in the examples below these streets exclusively accommodate pedestrians, which as we’ve described is the number one way to connect placemaking to positive climate action.

 5. The Resurgence of Urban Districts

 Placemaking has always promoted the Power of 10, the idea that places thrive when users have a range of reasons (10+) to be there.
 Urban districts and community hubs are emblematic of just how powerful the Power of 10 can be, both for reinvigorated social life and for environmental benefits.
 Multimodal hubs exemplify a walkable concentration of destinations brought to life with thoughtful, community-driven placemaking that is attractive and fun for people.
 We propose that the community that best mitigates climate change is a community of hubs: college campuses, entertainment zones, hospital complexes, neighborhood commercial centers and large-scale developments such as innovation districts that complement rather than compete with traditional city centers by providing an alternative to auto-centric, impersonal downtowns.